 - Butter-I use melted butter to make the crust.

 First I make my shortbread crust.
 I mix the flour and sugar in a small-medium bowl.
 Then I add the melted butter on top and stir with a spoon.

 I take 1 tablespoon of the dough and place into each paper-lined 8 muffin case.
 Then I press with my hand to spread the dough to the bottom, prick with a fork to avoid it puffing.

-I bake for 14 minutes or until it is lightly golden brown on top and golden brown from the sides and let it cool for 10 minutes before putting the filling inside.
+I bake for 10 minutes or until it is lightly golden brown on top and on the sides and let it cool for 10 minutes before putting the filling inside.

 While the crust is baking and cooling, I make the filling.
 Actually, it takes less than 5 minutes to prepare the filling so you have more than enough time.

 You can make it with a stand mixer using a paddle attachment or a handheld mixer if you like, but today I show you how to make it by hand with a whisk.
 The order is the same for each one, so if you want to use a machine, you can still follow this order but make sure you are using medium-low speed.

 First I gently stir the cream cheese and sugar with a whisk.
 It is important not to over whisk.
 It is important just to stir until combined.
 It takes less than a minute.
 If we mix too much, the cheesecake can crack while baking.

 Once you use a whisk, the mixture will start to stay in the middle of the whisk.
 That’s fine.
 As you continue to whisk, you’ll notice the creamy texture.
 When you gently tap the whisk to the side of the bowl, it will easily drop into the bowl.